pmuens/awesome-serverless/README.md

 - [Fast container provisioning with Microsoft’s ACI](https://thenewstack.io/lightning-fast-container-provisioning-with-microsofts-azure-container-instances/) - Post about the recent changes introduced to Microsoft's Azure Container Instances.
 - [Serverless adoption on par with containers](https://thenewstack.io/week-numbers-serverless-adoption-par-containers/) - Post about the adoption rate of serverless computing.
 - [Achieving serverless success with Dynamic Cloud and DevOps](https://newrelic.com/serverless-dynamic-cloud-survey) - New Relic's survey results on serverless architectures, Dynamic Cloud and DevOps.
+- [Migrating Node.js app to serverless](https://www.raymondcamden.com/2017/08/14/migrating-from-a-node-app-to-serverless) - How to migrate an existing Node.js app to a serverless architecture.

 ## Screencasts